vuejs/vuex/docs/en/state.md

 ### Object Spread Operator

 Note that `mapState` returns an object.
 How do we use it in combination with other local computed properties?
 Normally, we'd have to use a utility to merge multiple objects into one so that we can pass the final object to `computed`.
-However with the [object spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread) (which is a stage-3 ECMASCript proposal), we can greatly simplify the syntax:
+However with the [object spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread) (which is a stage-3 ECMAScript proposal), we can greatly simplify the syntax:

 ``` js
 computed: {